-The 2004 Formula 1 world championship starts on Sunday 7th March in Australia.
-Since 1996, the first race has always been held at Melbourne.
+The 2004 Formula 1 world championship starts on Sunday 7 March in Australia.
+The first race of the season has been held at Melbourne since 1996.
 The start is scheduled at 2:00 p.m. (local time).
-The engines already start rumbling on Friday 5th March.
-At 11:00 a.m., the first free-practice session of the year is on.
-Michael Schumacher defends his sixth title, that was conquered on 12th October 2003 at Suzuka, Japan.
-Rubens Barrichello won the race.
-On the other hand, the champion suffered beyond all expectations.
-Despite finishing in 8th place, he still was able to seal the driver’s championship.
+The engines will start rumbling on Friday 5 March.
+The first free-practice session of the year is at 11:00 a.m.
+Michael Schumacher is defending his sixth title, which was conquered on Sunday 12 October 2003 at Suzuka.
+Rubens Barrichello won the Japanese Grand Prix while Michael suffered beyond all expectations.
+He was still able to seal the drivers' championship despite finishing in 8th position.

-"The stimuli are always the same even after six titles.
-From one race to another, the car changes and I participate in its evolution.
-Tackling a corner 2 km/h faster is a thrill.
-When I exit the pits and onto the track, I know that something different will happen and I noticed it immediately.
+"The motivation is always the same even after six titles.
+The car changes from one race to another and I participate in its evolution.
+Tackling a corner 2km/h faster is a thrill.
+When I exit the pitlane, I know that something different will happen and I noticed it immediately.
 I just love fighting on the circuit and it's natural to me and as long as I am competitive and the love is there...I will enjoy it as long as I can".

-Boredom is not part of Michael Schumacher’s DNA.
-During the winter break, the German drives with karts in order to not lose the habits of the engines’ sound and smell.
-In the meantime, he pays maniacal attention to physical preparation.
-He physically prepares the upcoming season like an iron man to say to least.
-This kind of training will allow him to cope with both the Australian and Malaysian heat without losing lucidity.
-Michael is always the first one to knock the door at Maranello when pre-season testing begins.
+Boredom is not part of Michael Schumacher's DNA.
+The German champion drives with karts during the winter break, continuing to hear the sound of an engine.
+He also pays maniacal attention to the physical preparation and physically prepares for the upcoming season like an iron man.
+This kind of training allows him to cope with the Australian heat without losing lucidity.
+Michael is always the first one to knock the door at Maranello when pre-season testing is about to start.
 He always asks the team to let him drive.
-Every year, the competition at the top continues to grow.
+The competition at the top is growing every year.
 The start of the season could be difficult for him.
-Yet, at the same time, the pressure to deliver has decreased significantly ever since 2000.
-It was piled high at the start of that season.
-The previous time that Ferrari won the drivers’ championship was in 1979.
-Now it is just a way of working.
+At the same time, though, the pressure to deliver has decreased significantly.
+There was mounting pressure at the start of the 2000 season, since it had been 21 years since the last triumph.
+Ferrari won the last drivers' championship in 1979.
+It is now just a way of working.
 It is a mental behaviour that allows him to not lose concentration.
-Nobody would blame him for a defeat after the last four exhilarating seasons.
-Even the torment of the statistics is almost over.
-The last record to beat for Michael is the amount of pole positions that still belongs to Ayrton Senna.
-Right now it is 65 to 55 for the Brazilian driver.
+The torment of the statistics is almost over.
+Michael needs to beat another record: the number of pole-positions in a season.
+That record still belongs to Ayrton Senna.
+The Brazilian driver has 65 pole-positions, while Michael has 55 to his name.

 "I have nothing to win any more, to some degree - but I just love the sport, the fighting on the circuit, it is natural to me.
 Nobody asks me about Fangio’s record anymore.
 It was a weight lifted off my shoulder.
 It was a burden to always answer the same questions".

-Let’s talk about Senna.
-The 10th March 2004 marks ten years since the fatal accident at Tamburello corner in Imola.
+Let's talk about Ayrton Senna.
+Sunday will mark ten years since his fatal accident at the Tamburello corner in Imola:

 "I do not need anniversaries to think about Ayrton".

 New rules will be introduced at Melbourne.
 The engines need to last for an entire race weekend.
-Therefore, from now on, reliability will become increasingly crucial.
-The automatic start control system will be abolished.
-All teams have already adapted to this ban by using mechanical system that have the same function as the automatic one.
-The maximum pit lane speed-limit is increased, from 80 to 100 km/h.
-This is done in order to encourage a greater number of pit-stops.
-Are there all premises for a more spectacular Formula 1?
+Reliability will become increasingly crucial from now on.
+The automatic start control system is abolished.
+All teams have already adapted to this ban, by using a mechanical system that has the same function as the automatic one.
+The maximum speed-limit in the pitlane has been increased from 80 to 100 km/h.
+This is done in order to encourage more pit-stops.
+Does Formula 1 have the right ingredients to have a spectacular season?

 "The show already exists.
 Take for example the 2003 season: the championship was uncertain up to the last race.
 I would rather say that Formula 1 has never been this spectacular.
 The changes are part of the history of this sport".

 Age is not a problem for Schumacher.
-At 35, he still feels as young as he was back in the 1994, when he won his first championship at the wheel of the Benetton car.
-The commitment to Ferrari for three more seasons does not worry him.
+At 35, he still feels as young as he was when he won his first championship in 1994.
+He is committed to Ferrari for three more seasons.
+He is not worried about getting older:

 What skills should a Formula 1 driver have?